 The value of the trophies is approximately: CAD$1,600 each.

-Each of the two (2) laureates will be invited to visit Maison Veuve Clicquot located at 12 Rue du Temple, Reims, France, which will take place between March and October 2019 (the "Visit").
-The dates and times of the Visit will be communicated to the laureates at least three (3) months in advance.
+Each of the two (2) laureates will be invited to visit Maison Veuve Clicquot located at 12 Rue du Temple, Reims, France, which will take place between March and October 2021 (the "Visit").
+The dates and times of the Visit will be confirmed and communicated to the laureates at least three (3) months in advance.
 The Organizer will bear the costs of the Visit of the two (2) laureates.
-These expenses include only the cost of travel (for one (1) return flight in economy class from a city with an airport in Canada to Paris, France and the transfer from Paris to Reims in France, value at approximately CAD$1,500), accommodation (for three (3) nights in a hotel associated with the Organizer, valued at approximately CAD$900) and meals (valued at approximately CAD$300).
+These expenses include the cost of travel (for one (1) return flight in economy class from a city with an airport in Canada to Paris, France and the transfer from Paris to Reims in France, value at approximately CAD$1,500), accommodation (for three (3) nights in a hotel associated with the Organizer, valued at approximately CAD$900) and meals (valued at approximately CAD$300).
 [NOTE: PLEASE CONFIRM.]

 Participation in the Award constitutes acceptance of these Rules and the decisions of the Organizer, which are final and apply in full.